ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 To detect replay attacks, each aggregator keeps track of the set of nonces pertaining to reports that were previously aggregated for a given task.
-If the leader receives a report from a client whose nonce is in this set, it simply ignores it.
-A helper who receives an encrypted input share whose nonce is in this set replies to the leader with an error as described in
+If the leader receives a report from a client whose nonce is in this set, it either ignores it or aborts the upload sub-protocol as described in {{upload-flow}}.
+A Helper who receives an encrypted input share whose nonce is in this set rejects the report as described in {{input-share-batch-validation}}.
-{{input-share-batch-validation}}.

 [OPEN ISSUE: This has the potential to require aggreagtors to store nonce sests indefinitely.
 See issue#180.]